DavidBayless/lesson/README.md

 ### Agenda

 * **I do**
- * Explain why functions are important
- * Show an example of a function and break it down
+  Explain why functions are important and show an example of a function and break it down

 * **We do**
- * Work through a function as a class
- * Describe the parts of the function as we go
+  Work through a function as a class and describe the parts of the function as we go

 * **You do**
- * Create three functions that take a varied amount of arguments
+  Create three functions that take a varied amount of arguments

 ### Why Functions?